Scopes

 The command will usually end up being some invocation of Nix, but this command

-), which means it supports POSIX shell
+is evaluated using a shell (/bin/sh), which means it supports POSIX shell

-constructs/available commands as long as they are in $PATH
+constructs/available commands as long as they are in $PATH.

-when creating configurations, since this is
+Prefer using options-list-file when creating configurations, since this is

-is not cached.
+options-list-cmd is not cached.

-Generating options list files can be done using the optnix
+Generating options list files can be done using the optnix Nix library, and

 examples can be seen on the recipes page.